 Whether you have a layover, overnight sleepover or you are just quickly passing through, our Dayton Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Dayton Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Dayton Airport.

 What to Expect

 Dayton Airport consists of a partially renovated terminal with two concourses (A and B).
 Both concourses contain various options for dining and shopping.
 After these services close down for the night, vending machines are the only food and drink options, so plan accordingly.
 WiFi is available and power outlets for charging mobile devices are said to be plentiful.
 There are no private lounges at this airport.

 After security checkpoints close for the night, all passengers are restricted to the landside areas, and must re-clear security the next day when the checkpoints open.
 There are reportedly plenty of armrest-free couches near the baggage claim.
 Other comfortable seating is present throughout the landside.
 For uninterrupted sleep, there are hotels near the airport.
 See Airport Hotels in the guide below or read some traveller airport reviews for more tips.